 Try for Free: First week of access is free, and you can easily cancel anytime with a click of a link.
 Enroll now.

 Start Date: See Course Catalog, or click enroll link below, for next start date.

 Enrollment: Click here to enroll.

 Details: 12 weeks, flexible-paced, with mentor feedback for activities.
-One year access the course content, plus one year access to the PEP, which includes a Curriculum Library.
+One year access the course content, plus one year access to the Parent Empowerment Project, which includes a Curriculum Library.